 ANERR education programs are primarily focused on K-12 students and teachers in Franklin County, and are designed to support the long tradition of stewardship of Apalachicola Bay.
 The rural nature of Franklin County provides a unique opportunity in that each year, every student in pre-K, first, third, fifth and seventh grades participates in standards-aligned ANERR education programs that focus on the ecology of Apalachicola Bay and its value to the community.

 The Apalachicola National Estuarine Research Reserve Nature Center is OPEN but undergoing repairs due to Hurricane Michael.
-The aquarium tanks and boardwalks will once again be operational when the repairs are complete.
+The aquarium tanks will once again be operational when the repairs are complete.
+The boardwalk has been fully repaired, and visitors are invited to explore the new Watershed Walk exhibit installed along the overlook path.

 Apalachicola National Estuarine Research Reserve Nature Center 108 Island Drive Eastpoint, FL 32328 850-670-7700 Hours: Tuesday - Saturday, 9 a.m. - 4 p.m.